awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 + **MessageData** - Used as the model for this application.
 + **App** - Used as the base class for the Spring Boot application.
-+ **MessageController** - Used as the Spring Boot controller that handles HTTP requests.
++ **MainController** - Used as the Spring Boot controller that handles HTTP requests.
 + **SendReceiveMessages** - Uses the Amazon SQS API to process messages.

 ### MessageData class